Do You Need a Passport to Cruise?

 A closed-loop cruise is a sailing that starts and ends in the same homeport.
 Most sailings from North America, except repositioning cruises or Panama Canal crossings, are closed-loop.

-Thanks to the Western Hemisphere Travel Initiative (WHTI), you don’t need a passport to cruise if you are a U.S. citizen.
+Thanks to the Western Hemisphere Travel Initiative (WHTI), you don’t need a passport to cruise if you’re a US citizen.

-For example, a seven-night Western Caribbean cruise from Miami will not require a passport because you are beginning and ending the cruise from the same U.S. port.
+For example, a seven-night Western Caribbean cruise from Miami won’t require a passport because you’re beginning and ending the cruise from the same US port.

 How To Cruise Without a Passport

-Just because you are taking a closed-loop cruise doesn’t mean you can walk on board with just your driver’s license.
+Just because you’re taking a closed-loop cruise doesn’t mean you can walk on board with just your driver’s license!

-For those who decide to cruise without a passport on a closed-loop sailing, they are still required to bring the following type of documentation — an official state ID, and an original copy of your birth certificate — to be able to sail.
-This will satisfy the proof of citizenship requirement.
+Those who decide to cruise without a passport on a closed-loop sailing are still required to bring the following type of documentation:

-A baptismal certificate or birth record issued by the hospital is not an acceptable document.
+A baptismal certificate or birth record issued by the hospital isn’t an acceptable document.
 It must be a birth certificate issued from the Office of Vital Statistics.

 (Note: You can get a duplicate copy of your birth certificate from the office by ordering online or going in person.
-It is on file in the city you were born.)
+It’s on file in the city where you were born.)

 Some Ports May Still Require a Passport to Cruise